Mrs Malmouna Abass Luangala

 Interests: Culture and Cultural Policy, History, Politics, Arts, Music, Archives, Griots.
-My research specialises in the investigation of cultural policies in Africa through an interdisciplinary analysis which encompasses political science, cultural anthropology, ethnomusicology, and history.
-My publications examine the nexus between African politics and the arts, and explore the ways in which cultural policies shape cultural expression.
-My recent applied research projects have been funded by the British Library and have provided the basis for publications on topics including music and coups, research resources in Africa, and archives in Africa.
-I have extensive fieldwork experience in West Africa and have worked closely with government ministries in Guinea, Mali, Senegal and The Gambia.
-I have coordinated archival, preservation and digitisation projects at national archives, radio stations, and libraries.
-My research projects at Radio Télévision Guinée were exhibited at Guinea's National Museum, and among my grants are three Major Research Project Awards through the British Library's Endangered Archives Programme.
+Dr Counsel's research specialises in the investigation of cultural policies in Africa through an interdisciplinary analysis which encompasses political science, cultural anthropology, ethnomusicology, and history.
+His publications examine the nexus between African politics and the arts, and explore the ways in which cultural policies shape cultural expression.
+His recent applied research projects have been funded by the British Library and have provided the basis for publications on topics including music and coups, research resources in Africa, and archives in Africa.
+Dr Counsel has extensive fieldwork experience in West Africa and has worked closely with government ministries in Guinea, Mali, Senegal and The Gambia.
+He has coordinated archival, preservation and digitisation projects at national archives, radio stations, and libraries.
+His research projects at Radio Télévision Guinée were exhibited at Guinea's National Museum, and among his grants are three Major Research Project Awards through the British Library's Endangered Archives Programme.
 Dr Counsel teaches at the University of Melbourne in the Faculty of the Victorian College of the Arts & the Melbourne Conservatorium of Music and the Faculty of Arts.

 Mokoro Ltd (UK)

 Interests: Land tenure expert, mainly focused on countries in Sub-Saharan Africa.
 Practical, policy and research experience on land grabs and large-scale agricultural investment, women’s rights to land, customary tenure, and land registration and systematic titling/tenure regularisation.
 Recent work on gendered aspects of land grabs and on gender and the Voluntary Guidelines for the Responsible Governance of Tenure of Land, Fisheries and Forests.